ssavitzky/ssavitzky.github.io/_posts/2018-08-01-building-the-site-pt-2.md

 ### Theme

-Unfortunately, the theme I want to use, [https://html5up.net/read-only](HTML5 UP's Read Only), isn't a Jekyll theme, and on investigation it looks like converting it will be a nightmare.
+Unfortunately, the theme I want to use, [HTML5 UP's Read Only](https://html5up.net/read-only), isn't a Jekyll theme, and on investigation it looks like converting it will be a nightmare.
 So let's just copy the design.
 Here's what we need:

   * The nav is a large green rectangle on the right-hand side of the screen.
     * it has a large round avatar image at the top,